MicroEJ/docs/ApplicationDeveloperGuide/bluetoothAPI.rst

 - Either device sends a pairing request or security request to the other device
 - Both devices share their I/O capabilities
-- If the I/O capabilities of the devices allow to create a connection with MITM , the Passkey Entry method is used:
+- If the I/O capabilities of the devices allow to create a connection with MITM protection, the Passkey Entry method is used:

   - The device with display capability displays a generated passkey on its user interface
   - The device with input capability reads the passkey from the user input and sends it to the device with display capability